 Use private WiFi

-Using public WiFi spots can be risky.
+Using public WiFi spots is risky, e.g. as explained in the Human Rights Defenders article linked below.
 A safer option, if you have a good mobile plan (or pocket WiFi if your country allows it), is to create a hot spot from your mobile phone to connect to a laptop or computer.
-Just make sure you enable a password, so no one else can use your data without your permission, and remember to switch off the hot spot when you’re finished.
+Just make sure you enable a strong password, so no one else can use your data without your permission, and remember to switch off the hot spot when you’re finished.

 When you are using the internet, most browsers (like Chrome, Safari, Firefox, Explorer and so on) keep track of what you’re looking up and where you go on the internet.

 When you’re doing something sensitive, set your browser to ‘private’ or ‘incognito’ browsing, and use a secure search engine (like DuckDuckGo) that doesn’t log your information or retain your browser history.

 Another tip is to make sure you delete ‘cookies’ from your browser when you are finished browsing the internet.
 Cookies are small text files that are stored on your web browser that contain information about interactions with different websites.
 Each browser has different ways of clearing cookies, which you can find easily online (just search for ‘clear cookies Safari’ or something similar).
 Instructions for Chrome are here.